layilin/SP23-33852/_texts/sc-page012.md

 - Pause at that godlike name; for not your flights [95]
 - Of happiest fancy, can outsoar his fame.

-- COLUMBUS,[^f12n3] boast of science, boast of man!
+- COLUMBUS, boast of science, boast of man!
 - Yet, by the great, the learned, and the wise,
 - Long held a visionary; who, like thee,
 - Could brook their scorn; wait seven long years at court, [100]